 The photo web app called Picnik will be closing shop, less than a year after it was bought by Google.
 The decision by Google to shut down Picnik came as a surprise given that they were very positive after buying the company in March 2011.
 Times have changed, however, and with Google+ providing a Creative Kit that is similar to Picnik in terms of effects, Google decided it was time to bid goodbye to the web app.

-Picnik’s team seem to take the removal of the app pretty well, as they even went on to recommend the Creative Kit of Google+.
+Picnik’s team seems to take the removal of the app pretty well, as they even went on to recommend the Creative Kit of Google+.
 Despite this, it’s still unfortunate that a polished web app such as Picnik was bought and then squashed in less than a year.
 Now users are either forced to look for an alternative or stick it out with Google’s Creative Kit.

 Via: PCworld